Willy-Kimura/TrialMaker.Demo/README.md

 - A default product ID of `1234` is given for every licensed product.
 - Library is not strong-named and signed.

 To get the full-featured library, please consider [purchasing a license](https://gum.co/QQejI).
+Once purchased, you will also receive the [License Generator](#activating-premium-licenses) utility for generating premium licenses.

 ## 🚀 Activating your license